psmith35/CityRun/README.md

 - Hold the Enter key to speed up the game and score multiplier.
 - Press Enter to restart the game when the current game ends.

+##Rules

+- The game ends when a player collides with an obstacle.

 ## Demo

 https://play.unity.com/mg/other/builds-j4-9